BitBagCommerce/SyliusVueStorefrontPlugin/README.md

 <img src="doc/fixtures_error.png"></img>

-To be able to load the fixtures, go to the `vendor/bitbag/vuestorefront-plugin/src/Resources/config/indexes/product.yaml` file and comment last line in there (the `defer:true` one).
+In case of this error - to be able to load the fixtures, go to the `vendor/bitbag/vuestorefront-plugin/src/Resources/config/indexes/product.yaml` file and comment last line in there (the `defer:true` one).

 Then clear the cache, load fixtures and uncomment this line afterwards.